 The Hunter Valley's Brokenwood Wines was recently named the 2026 Halliday Wine Companion Winery of the Year, one of the most respected honours in Australian wine.

-The award followed Brokenwood being named Hunter Valley Wine & Tourism Association Cellar Door of the Year in 2025.
+Selected ahead of 945 wineries from across the country, the award follows Brokenwood being named Hunter Valley Wine & Tourism Association Cellar Door of the Year in 2025.

 The full Economic Contribution of the Australian Wine Sector 2025 report is available here.